rohit-wadhwa/git-repo-tools/CONTRIBUTING.md

 ## Documentation

-- Update README.md if your changes affect user-facing features
+- Update README.md if your changes affect user-facing features (e.g., DeepWiki, GitDiagram, Gitingest, IDE)
 - Add comments for new functions or complex logic
 - Update any relevant documentation